abak-press/findit/README.md

 # Findit

 Tired of writing fat controllers?
 But you must do all these queries..
-There is a solution, move it to a Finder class.
+There is a solution, move it to a special Finder class!

-Don't write this:
+Stop writing this:

 ```ruby
 class SomeController